We can help you get birth control that works for you, whether you’re male or female. Make an appointment at any of our clinics.

 Hormonal methods

-Hormonal methods deliver chemicals that prevent a woman from getting pregnant.
-They do not prevent infections.
-Side effects vary for each woman.
+Hormonal methods deliver synthetic hormones that cause changes to prevent pregnancy.
+They do not prevent Sexually Transmitted Infections.
+Side effects vary for each method and each user.
 We offer several hormonal methods:

 Intrauterine devices (IUD)